IDSS-NIAID/MSfmtR/README.md

 ### PD Filtering Defaults

+- Directory parameters
+  - `input_dir`: character, path to directory containing raw data (default: ‘.’).
+  - `fasta_dir`: character path to directory containing fasta files (default: ‘.’).
+  - `output_dir`: character, path to directory for output (default:
+    ‘.’).
+- Input file parameters
+  - `in_file`: character, name of raw data file (default:
+    `list.files(input_dir, pattern = 'xlsx')`),
+  - `in_sheet`: character, name of the sheet in the raw data file (imports the first sheet by default),
+- Sample parameters
+  - `conditions`: character, vector of the conditions to be used in the analysis (default: NULL).
+If `conditions` is null, an attempt will be made to guess the conditions from the data.

 ### Spectronaut DIA Defaults

 Any configuration options not defined in the yaml file will be set to